Difference Between White Blood Cells and Red Blood Cells

 White Blood Cells vs Red Blood Cells

 Leukocytes are just another name for white blood cells.
-In the human body, against any infections, they perform as a defense system.
+In the human body, against any infections, they perform as a defence system.

-Antibodies are the specific kinds of proteins that are produced by this cell, it fights and identifies pathogens that invade the human body.
+Antibodies are the specific kinds of proteins produced by this cell, which fight and identify pathogens that invade the human body.

 Erythrocytes are just another name for red blood cells.
-It stores hemoglobin, which is a pigment of the respiratory that binds to carbon dioxide or oxygen molecules.
+It stores haemoglobin, which is a pigment of the respiratory that binds to carbon dioxide or oxygen molecules.

 This aids oxygen for transportation to the different organs and tissues of the human body.
 Carbon dioxide is also taken away from different tissues and organs to be replenished in the lungs.